Rufian55/Docs/README.md

 # Docs
-Documention fo various setup tasks for Ruffian Tech.
+Documention for various setup tasks for Ruffian Tech.